This article originally appeared in Campaign US.

 For brands, the needs of Baby Boomers—people who are 65 and older—are often secondary to those of younger generations.

-But this vast market—73 million people in the U.S.—can be extremely lucrative, if brands know how to speak to them.
+But marketing to Baby Boomers—a vast market of 73 million people in the U.S.—can be extremely lucrative, if brands know how to speak to them.

 I recently hosted a multigenerational conversation with five marketing leaders and their Boomer parents, where we explored how brands are approaching this generation.
-The discussion squashed myths, such as the uninformed senior consumer, while shining a light on the influence of traditional media and highlighting the need for simple brand experiences.
+The discussion squashed myths, such as the uninformed senior consumer, while shining a light on the influence of traditional media and highlighting the need for simple brand experiences when promoting products to boomers.

 Melissa Hobley, CMO, OkCupid and her mother, Marge Hobley